ChantalMB/week-one/README.md

 # week-one

-IMPORTANT: Journal entry on [website](https://chantalmb.github.io/digihist/).
+IMPORTANT: Journal and occasionally course exercises will be hosted on [website](https://chantalmb.github.io/digihist/).